 A family hid their Bible in an attic as Nazis invaded.
-Some 80 years later, it was reunited with the family’s heirs.
+Almost 80 years later, it was reunited with the family’s heirs.

 The Bible, it turned out, was part of the legacy of Eduard and Ernestine Leiter, a Jewish couple from Stuttgart killed by the Nazis during the Holocaust.

-According to the U.S. Holocaust Memorial Museum in Washington, D.C., the Leiters’ story was a common and tragic one: The Nazis forced them to move to Oberdorf, Bopfingen, to live with seven other Jewish families.
+According to the U.S. Holocaust Memorial Museum in Washington, the Leiters’ story was a common and tragic one: The Nazis forced them to move to Oberdorf, Bopfingen, to live with seven other Jewish families.
 In August 1942, the Germans sent the couple to Theresienstadt, a ghetto and concentration camp outside Prague.

 Before the Leiters left the home in Oberdorf, they hid all their valuables and personal items — including their jewelry, some letters and an 1874 edition of the Jewish Bible — in hopes of returning and retrieving their keepsakes.